 The title of this post makes me cringe.
 You probably encounter these types of headlines multiple times a day on social media and around the internet.
 It’s designed to get you excited about spending money to change your appearance so you’re thin and therefore more attractive.

+Want to know how to get a bikini body FAST?
 The easiest way to get a bikini body fast is, of course, to put a bikini on your body.

 If you are a woman, headlines like this are targeted at you.
 This short title represents generations of making you feel like you’re not enough as you are, that you need to be better.
 That your body needs to be better.
 It’s infuriating, and it’s a lot to unpack.